stryker-mutator/stryker-handbook/mutant-states-and-metrics.md

   For example, the mutant resulted in an infinite loop in your code.
   Don't spend too much attention to this mutant.
   It is counted as "detected".
-The logic here is that if this mutant were to be injected in your code, you're CI build would detect it, because the tests will never complete.
+The logic here is that if this mutant were to be injected in your code, your CI build would detect it, because the tests will never complete.
 * **Runtime error**\
   The running of the tests resulted in an error (rather than a failed test).
   This can happen for dynamic languages, were the mutant resulted in unparsable code for example.